 Forugh Farrokhzad (1935–1967) was an Iranian poet and filmmaker.
 Her published works include The Captive, The Wall, Rebellion, Reborn, and Let Us Believe in the Dawn of the Cold Season.
 She broke with many traditional conventions and thus exercised an immeasurably important influence on modern Iranian poetry.

 Julia Fiedorczuk (b.
-1975) is a Polish poet, prose writer, translator, and lecturer in American literature at the University in Warsaw.
-She has published five books of poetry, a collection of short stories, and a novel.
-Her first book, November on the Narew, was awarded the prize for the best debut of the years 2000–2003 (Poznań, 2003).
-She is also a recipient of the Hubert Burda Preis (Vienna, 2005).
-Her work has been translated into nineteen languages.
+1975) is a Polish poet, prose writer, translator, and lecturer in American literature at the University of Warsaw.
+She has published five books of poetry, a collection of short stories, and two novels.
+Her Pushcart-nominated poem “Lands and Oceans” appeared in the November 2014 issue of WLT.
+Her most recent book, Nieważkość, was nominated for the Nike Prize.
+Oxygen, a volume of selected poetry translated by Bill Johnston, is forthcoming from Zephyr Press in 2017.

 Nancy Finn teaches dramatic literature and Irish studies in the English Department at the University of Massachusetts Boston, and theater studies in the Performing Arts Department at Emerson College.
 She received her PhD in theater from the University of California at Santa Barbara.
 Her research interests include modern and contemporary Irish theater and drama, contemporary women playwrights, and theater historiography.
 She is also an actor and dramaturge.
 She is currently writing a monograph on the work of Marina Carr.